HomeGuides › Dark Kitchens & Foodtech

 Acceptance rate ≥95%: the first visibility lever

-The gap between manual acceptance and active auto-acceptance averages 12 to 15 positions over the first 30 days, based on data from dark kitchen operators in Bogotá and Mexico City I have worked with directly.
-The mechanics are straightforward: every order rejected or ignored for more than 90 seconds is recorded as a negative signal.
-With auto-acceptance, that counter reaches zero.
-The Masterestaurant method targets a sustained rate of ≥95% — not as a one-week spike but as a 30-day rolling average, which is the window the algorithm uses to compute the score.
-Declaring 20 minutes of preparation time and delivering in 32 minutes is the most common mistake that collapses a restaurant's ranking.
-Platforms measure the actual time from when the driver arrives at the door to when they leave with the order, and compare that data against the declared estimate.
-A sustained deviation of more than 5 minutes generates a low reliability score that the algorithm uses to reduce visibility by 15% to 30% during peak hours.
+I've watched it happen across dark kitchens in Bogotá and Mexico City: the gap between accepting by hand and running auto-acceptance averages 12 to 15 positions over the first month.
+The mechanics are blunt.
+Every order ignored past 90 seconds logs as a negative signal.
+Turn on auto-acceptance and that counter hits zero.
+And the Masterestaurant target isn't a good week at 95%.
+It's a 30-day rolling average at ≥95%, which is the exact window the algorithm uses to compute the score.
+Twenty minutes declared, thirty-two delivered: that gap is the single most common mistake that wrecks a ranking.
+Platforms clock the real time from the moment the driver hits the door to the moment they walk out with the bag, then check it against the declared estimate.
+Past 5 minutes of sustained deviation, the reliability score drops and the algorithm trims visibility 15% to 30% during peak hours.

 Declared vs. actual prep time: the mistake that destroys your score